Long-Term Marathon Running Is Associated with Low Coronary Plaque Formation in Women

 Overall, running marathons annually for up to 33 years did not seem to accelerate atherosclerotic plaque formation in female runners in this study.
 Therefore, long-term, high-volume running does not appear to adversely affect their cardiovascular health and longevity.
 It is likely that plaque development in women marathon runners is related to older age and more cardiovascular risk factors, which is the case in sedentary women.

 Long-term marathon training and competing (extreme endurance exercise) has been shown to increase calcified coronary plaque characteristics in male runners versus their sedentary controls.
 This was not the case in this study of slightly younger marathon-running women.
 More research is needed to explore long-term effects of extreme endurance exercise on cardiovascular health and longevity in both men and women.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Exercise, Sports & Exercise and Imaging
+Clinical Topics: Diabetes and Cardiometabolic Disease, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Exercise, Sports and Exercise and Imaging

 Keywords: Coronary Angiography, Coronary Artery Disease, Electrocardiography, Exercise, Female, Longevity, Plaque, Atherosclerotic, Risk Factors, Running, Sports